atareao/atbackup/README.md

 ![Docker pulls](https://img.shields.io/docker/pulls/atareao/mariadb-backup)

-# mariadb-backup
+# volume-backup

-Backup MariaDB to the local filesystem with periodic rotating backups, based on [prodrigestivill/postgres-backup-local]().
+Volume Backup to the local filesystem with periodic rotating backups, based on [prodrigestivill/postgres-backup-local]().
 Backup multiple databases from the same host by setting the database names in `MARIADB_DB` separated by commas or spaces.

 Supports the following Docker architectures: `linux/amd64`, `linux/arm64`.